DeltaNeverUsed/UdonSharpNetworkingLib/README.md

 # Known Issues
 1. Serialization doesn't support nested arrays.
-2. Trying to call USPPNET_[FUNC NAME] on a Component other than itself will not be networked, and get called on the local client instead.
+2. Trying to call USPPNET_[FUNC NAME] on a Component other than itself will not be networked, and get called on the local client instead. you can use USPPNet_RPC(nameof(function), param1, param2, ...); instead to call those functions remotely
 3. Using function overloads will cause USPPNet to crash

 # The TODO list